openblockchains/crypto-quotes/README.md

   §

+Now you have Tether and $USDT.
+22 billion almost dollars governed by a five-page disclaimer that $USDTs are backed by whatever Tether wants, at whatever valuations Tether finds convenient.
+No credit rating, no bank, no auditor, no offices, no CEO and CFO, no guarantee whatsoever.

+  §

+The USDT/USD peg is founded on the premise that people won't try to cash out en masse.
+As long as they don't, USDT printing can continue.

+  §

+Why should Tether spend all its money (it is theirs, after all -
+$USDT holders don't have a legal claim on Tether's reserves) trying to save the crypto markets, when they collapse?
+How many years would it take them to rebuild their war chest, assuming that crypto bounces back?
+Why not party on a yacht in Monaco instead?

+  §

 People will believe anything, as long as it gives them an easy answer to the most important question in the universe: "How can I become rich quickly and without working?"